 You may be able to avoid owing tax on your class up front, if you use Harvard’s Graduate Credit TAP Form to make a short informal argument that your course is job-related in the “Job-Relatedness Attestation” section of the form.

-- MAKING A CASE FOR JOB-RELATEDNESS: In order for a course to be considered “job-related,” it does not need to be related to your core job duties, it just needs to be related to some aspect of your job.
-For example, if you are a faculty assistant and you are taking a class in web design, that class may not related to your core duties.
+- MAKING A CASE FOR JOB-RELATEDNESS: In order for a course to be considered “job-related,” it does not need to be related to your core job duties, it just needs to be related to an important aspect of your job.
+For example, if you are a faculty assistant and you are taking a class in web design, that class may not be related to your core duties.
 However, it may provide useful skills to help you maintain the website that you update regularly for one of your faculty members — and that is where you could focus your job-relatedness argument on the form.
-Another example: if you are an executive education program coordinator and you are taking a writing course, this class is may not related to your core duties, but it may assist you in writing the monthly newsletter updates on program alumni that you sometimes contribute to the department newsletter.
+Another example: if you are an executive education program coordinator and you are taking a writing course, this class may not be directly related to your core duty as a program coordinator, but it may assist you in writing the monthly newsletter updates on program alumni that you regularly contribute to the department newsletter.
 If you are in a degree program, you should consider how the job-relatedness standard applies to each individual course.
 For example, if you are doing a degree in psychology, you may not be able to make the case that every course you take for your program can help you in your current job, but you may be able to make a case that some of your courses could help you in your current job.

 Filling out the form: If you are making a job-relatedness argument, you will want to check “yes” in the section of the Graduate Credit TAP Form that asks whether your course meets the IRS standard for job-relatedness.
 The job-relatedness argument you make on the form can be short and informal.
 You will be asked to enter your supervisor’s email address so that your supervisor can “sign off” electronically on your Job-Relatedness Attestation.
 Once you submit the form, a PDF of the form will be emailed to you from Benefit Strategies (email@example.com).
 If you have designated any courses as job related, a PDF will also be sent to your manager/supervisor with a link to the online approval form.
 Your supervisor’s approval must be received by the TAP form deadline listed on the form, so you may want to follow-up with them to be sure they sign by the deadline.
 Although the IRS has never audited Harvard TAP forms in all the years the TAP program has been in existence, if by chance your signed form was reviewed by the IRS and they determined your course is not job-related after all, you would simply need to pay the tax for your course.
 There would be no repercussions or penalties for your supervisor who signed the form, nor would there be any for you.
 Your payment of the tax would resolve the matter in full.

-The HUCTW office will try to answer your questions about the new TAP tax changes as best we can, however please note that this new TAP tax withholding is a Harvard Benefits Office program (created, overseen, and enforced by the Harvard Benefits Office).
-So, if you would like definitive confirmation about deadlines, requirements, taxes-owed, etc, you should contact that Harvard Benefits Office (617-496-4001, email@example.com) or the company they pay to process the TAP forms, Benefit Strategies.
+The HUCTW office will try to answer your questions about the new TAP tax changes as best we can, however please note that this new TAP tax withholding policy is mandated and overseen by the Harvard Benefits Office.
+Specifically, if you have questions about the status of your TAP form, you should contact that Harvard Benefits Office (617-496-4001, firstname.lastname@example.org) or the company they pay to process the TAP forms, Benefit Strategies.